ITU-DASYALab/automatedUserCreation/README.md

 # groupTest

-just to test automatic setup of groups for courses etc
+automatic setup of users (rather than groups) for courses etc

 sebastian 201808